 - through earned content from third-party websites where posts were published or you were mentioned in the media articles;

 - through social content from social networks.

-Indicators of earned and social content allow you to understand what resources to focus on.
+Metrics of earned and social content allow you to understand what resources to focus on.
 While comparing user behavior, you can modify content for certain target audiences.

 Search engine rankings have a critical impact on the number and quality of the received leads and growth of users' trust.